What does my internship need to include? How long should it last? How many hours do I need to work?

 - You must work at least 150 hours total to earn credit.
-Please note that even if you work 40 hours per week and reach the 150-hour mark four weeks into the internship, you are still required to work at least seven weeks as noted above.
+Please note that even if you complete 40 hours per week and reach the 150-hour mark four weeks into the internship, you are still required to work at least seven weeks as noted above.
 Please also make sure that you finish your position at a time that is convenient for both you and your employer—don't check out simply because you have met the work-hour requirement.
 For work-hour requirements for different credit levels, please see the "Credits" section of this site.

 - The position may be paid or unpaid.
 Some employers who offer unpaid internships will require confirmation from the university that you will be receiving academic credit.
-If yours does, please request that verification from Sister Melissa Bair, the Communication Department's internship coordinator.
+If yours does, please request that verification from Brother Joel Judkins, the Communication Department's internship coordinator.
 In your message to him, please include the following:

 - The position may not be a retail or summer-sales job.
 Sales positions that offer an office environment and long-term career opportunities might be approved as internships (please see the internship coordinator for details), but temporary, door-to-door sales positions will not.
 In addition, travel-abroad programs that involve teaching English and apartment-management jobs don't meet the department's internship requirements.
 These provide great service and employment opportunities, but not academic ones.
-Finally, please note that while the Disney Internship program offers some great opportunities, it does not meet the university's criteria for academic credit.
+Finally, please note that while the Disney Internship program offers some great benefits, it does not meet the university's criteria for academic credit.

-- Each student needs just one internship credit to meet graduation requirements but can accrue up to three total internship credits.
-Students completing two internships concurrently with different organizations may be eligible to receive credit for both positions during the same semester.
-Please contact Sister Bair for details.
+- Each student needs just one internship credit to meet graduation requirements but can accrue up to three total internship credits over the course of his or her time at BYU-Idaho.